 The Panel imposed a new forfeiture rule in direct, irreconcilable conflict with Amada.

-The Panel held that Plaintiff forfeited all objections to Best Buy's reply‑only evidence by failing to file a motion to strike or request for surreply before the District Court entered summary judgment.
+The Panel held that Plaintiff forfeited his right to challenge Best Buy's reply‑only evidence on appeal because he "did not object to or move to strike the manager's affidavit or the receipts on the basis that they were late."
 Opinion at ¶ 34.
-This uncodified forfeiture rule does not merely lack foundation in Colorado law; it places this division in direct, diametric conflict with the division in Amada, 2021 COA 73.
+The Panel reasoned: "we do not review arguments raised for the first time in a motion for reconsideration."
+Id.
+This uncodified forfeiture rule does not merely lack foundation in Colorado law; it places the Panel in direct, irreconcilable conflict with Amada, 2021 COA 73.

-The baseline rule is that a movant cannot ambush a non‑movant with new arguments or evidence in a reply brief.
+The baseline rule is that a movant is strictly prohibited from introducing new arguments or evidence for the first time in a reply brief.
 As established in Wallman v.
 Kelley, 976 P.2d 330, 332 (Colo.
 App.
 1999):

 "An issue not raised by the moving party in the motion or brief cannot serve as the basis for summary judgment because the non‑moving party is not put on notice as to the need to present evidence concerning that issue."